Anna’s Hummingbird – The Sparkling Jewel of the West Coast

-The Anna’s Hummingbird is a dazzling, energetic bird native to the western coast of North America.
+With a heart that beats up to 1,260 times per minute and wings that beat 50 to 80 times per second, the Anna’s Hummingbird is one of the most energetic birds native to the western coast of North America.
 Known for its shimmering magenta-pink crown and throat, this tiny marvel thrives in both wild and urban environments.
 With a fearless spirit and a song-filled presence, Anna’s Hummingbird brings life to gardens, parks, and forests all year long.

 This adaptability allows them to live comfortably alongside people, even in bustling cities.